WSC is committed to providing a quality education that is Confessional, Rigorous, and Personal.

 Our theology and mode of education are not innovative.
 These can be traced throughout our tradition from Calvin’s Geneva, to the Old Princeton Seminary and the founding of Westminster Seminary by J. Gresham Machen in 1929.
 It is to this mission that Westminster Seminary California has been committed for the past 30 years as we work to train the next generation of pastors, missionaries, and scholars to lead the Reformed church.

-These web pages are here to answer that question any questions you may have as we provide a window into which you can see who we are and what we believe graduate theological education should look like.
+These web pages are here to answer any questions you may have as we provide a window into which you can see who we are and what we believe graduate theological education should look like.
 However, it is also important for you to experience firsthand what Westminster Seminary California has to offer.
 We invite you to come to our campus for a visit to connect with our faculty, students and staff.
 You can also get acquainted with our faculty and the theology they confess by downloading interviews with them, their articles, sermons and lectures at the Resource Center.
 Please contact me if I can help in any way.

 Blessings to you as you consider your seminary options.